 Resources: Fintech and Localization go together when expanding to international markets.
 Visit our free guide on Going Global in the Fintech Industry.

 Communicate Better to Ensure the Success of Your Business Expansion to South Africa

 About 35 languages are spoken in South Africa, with eleven of them being official languages, that include Afrikaans and South African English.
 The latter is the de facto primary language that is used even in parliamentary and state discourse.
 But while you can get by in South Africa speaking only English, it is still important to show respect to the country’s native languages.

-Our translators are all native speakers and live in-country, which gives you the assurance that the proper nuances of the languages are implemented.
+Our translators are all native speakers and live in-country.
+This gives you the assurance that the proper nuances of the languages are implemented.
 We are known for delivering high quality and accurate work, whatever size the translation project may be.
 Our translators, which include subject matter experts work with over 100 languages.